Well Integrity Resources

 API 6AF: "Technical Report on Capabilities of API Flanges Under Combinations of Load" Analysis of flange loading including bolt makeup (pre-load), internal pressure, tension and bending moment.
 Pertinent to evaluating loads and bending moments imposed on trees.

-API RP 14B: "Design, Installation, Repair and Operation of Subsurface Safety Valve Systems"
+API RP 14B/ISO 10417: "Design, Installation, Repair and Operation of Subsurface Safety Valve Systems" Note: the leak rate formula provided in API 14B 5th edition for SI units is low by a factor of 100.

 API RP 14C: "Recommended Practice for Analysis, Design, Installation, and Testing of Basic Surface Safety Systems for Offshore Production Platforms"